NASA Astronaut Group 8: Final missions

 Shannon Lucid, STS-135 planning shift CAPCOM, during the 12 July 2011 spacewalk of Mike Fossum and Ron Garan.

 The last flight made by a member of the group was STS-93 in July 1999, which carried Steve Hawley into space for the fifth time.
 He had served as flight engineer on all five of his missions.
 The mission involved the deployment of the Chandra X-ray Observatory; nine years earlier he had help deploy the Hubble Space Telescope.
 In all, the Group 8 astronauts flew 103 missions, totaling over 981 days in space.
 The leader was Shannon Lucid, who spent over 223 days in space over the course of five missions.

 Group 8 astronauts also performed important ground-based duties.
 Sally Ride served on both the Rogers Commission after the Space Shuttle Challenger disaster in 1986, and on the Columbia Accident Investigation Board after the Space Shuttle Columbia disaster in 2003.
 Sixteen members of the group served various selection boards for later groups of astronauts, the first being for NASA Astronaut Group 10 in 1984.
 Dan Brandenstein was Chief of the Astronaut Office from April 1987 through September 1992, and Hoot Gibson from December 1992 to September 1994.
+Michael Coats served as director of the Johnson Space Center from 2005 until his retirement on December 31, 2012.
 Dan Brandenstein had been CAPCOM for the first Space Shuttle mission in April 1981, and Shannon Lucid continued to perform as CAPCOM duties for shuttle missions until and including STS-135, the final Space Shuttle mission in 2011.
 She retired on January 31, 2012.

-With Lucid's retirement, only Anna Fisher remained at NASA.
+With Lucid's retirement, only Anna Fisher remained an active astronaut.
 She worked for the Capsule Communicator and Exploration branches of NASA as a station CAPCOM and on display development for the Orion project.
 She was on the selection board for NASA Astronaut Group 20 in 2009, the first group since 1978 who would not be trained to fly the Space Shuttle.
 The role of mission specialist was abolished, and crew members who flew to the ISS were classified as flight engineers.
 Fisher served as an ISS Capsule Communicator (CAPCOM) at the Mission Control Center from January 2011 through August 2013, and was the lead CAPCOM for Expedition 33 in 2012.
 She retired on April 29, 2017, the last of the Group 8 astronauts who had been selected nearly forty years before.
 The Thirty Five New Guys reshaped the image of the American astronaut into one that reflected the diversity of American society, and they paved the way for future classes of astronauts, which would include women as pilots and commanders.